 In Idaho, a POST form is usually printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

 How Does a POST Form Differ From Other Health Care Directives?

-Taken together, a Living Will and a Durable Power of Attorney for Health Care provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POST form, you do not need a DNR order, but you should still complete a Living Will and a Durable Power of Attorney for Health Care to provide a full set of wishes about your care.
+Taken together, a living will and durable power of attorney for health care provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
+Therefore, even if you have a POST form, you should still complete a living will and durable power of attorney for health care to provide a full set of wishes about your care.

-For details about making these important additional health care documents, see Idaho Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.
+For details about essential health care directives, see Idaho Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.